noveens/distill_cf/README.md

 The paper also proposes ∞-AE: a SoTA implicit feedback recommendation model that has a closed-form solution, and only a single hyper-parameter.
 We provide ∞-AE's code in a separate [GitHub repository](https://github.com/noveens/infinite_ae_cf).

-If you find any module of this repository helpful for your own research, please consider citing the below under-review paper.
+If you find any module of this repository helpful for your own research, please consider citing the below paper.
 Thanks!
 ```
-@article{sachdeva2022b,
+@article{inf_ae_distill_cf,
   title={Infinite Recommendation Networks: A Data-Centric Approach},
   author={Sachdeva, Noveen and Dhaliwal, Mehak Preet and Wu, Carole-Jean and McAuley, Julian},
   booktitle={Advances in Neural Information Processing Systems},
   series={NeurIPS '22},
-  publisher={Curran Associates, Inc.},
   year={2022}
 }
 ```